jklof/amigakb/README.md

 TODO:
 - Add reset handling for A500 keyboard (i.e. keyboard with reset line)
 - Fix mapping of numpad '(' and ')' keys (Amiga keycodes 0x5a, and 0x5b) (these seem currently not to be available on V4)
-- Maybe adjust the caps lock behavior in case the handling in V4 will change.